devdannyCH/foodr/README.md

 - staging
 - production

+In this demo app, they have all the same behavior

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```sh